 The fire suppression system nozzles shall be located in the engine compartment, under the bus, in the electrical panel or under the dash, but they shall not be located in the passenger compartment.

 E. The system shall be triggered by electronic activation through a control panel that provides an audible and visual alarm.
 The control panel shall be located within view and easy reach of the driver.
 The control panel shall supervise all suppression circuits.
 The fire suppressant chemical shall be Purple K (dry type), ABC (dry type) or FE-36 (liquid clean agent).
 A pressure gauge, light or monitor shall be mounted within the driver’s compartment area to monitor the status of the charged chemical canister.
 If a light or monitor is utilized, a pressure gauge must still be provided at the charged chemical canister.
 The fire suppression system shall be capable of being activated whether the engine is running or not.
 The complete fire suppression system shall be warranted for a minimum of one year.
-The fire suppression manufacturer must supply a written certification report that is specific to each application of installation.
+The fire suppression manufacturer shall supply a written certification report that is specific to each application of installation.
 The fire suppression system shall not have a vehicle shut down system.
-A placard shall be placed in clear view of the driver that reads “IN CASE OF FIRE, STOP VEHICLE, SHUT OFF ENGINE” and any necessary instruction providing further driver directions.
+A placard shall be placed in clear view of the driver that reads “IN CASE OF FIRE, STOP VEHICLE, SHUT OFF ENGINE”, and any necessary instructions providing further driver directions.

-Option Control panel can have a manual means of actuation accessible to the driver.
+F. Option: Control panel may have a manual means of actuation accessible to the driver.

-16. Frame.
+16. Frame

 A. Frame lengths shall be established in accordance with the design criteria for the complete vehicle.